SevenSecrets/weather-texts/README.md

 First, run bundle in order to set up all the gems.
 You will then need to create a .env file in the root folder, in which you should store all of the private keys and phone numbers which are used by the Twilio and Climacell APIs:
 ```
 CLIMACELL_API_KEY="YOUR CLIMACELL API KEY HERE"
-TWILIO_ACCOUNT_SID="YOUR TWILIO ACCOUNT SID HERE"
-TWILIO_AUTH_TOKEN="YOUR TWILIO AUTH TOKEN HERE"
-TWILIO_FROM_NO="YOUR TWILIO PHONE NUMBER HERE"
-YOUR_PHONE_NO="THE PHONE NUMBER YOU WISH TO SEND TEXTS TO HERE"
+TELGRAM_API_KEY="YOUR TELEGRAM API KEY HERE"
+LAT="YOUR LATITUDE"
+LON="YOUR LONGITUDE"
 ```
 ### Running the app
-By default, all you need to do in order to run the app from here is to run ruby `./lib/app.rb`, but I would recommend running the test suite via `rspec` first in order to identify any possible issues.
+By default, all you need to do in order to run the app from here is to run `ruby ./lib/app.rb`, but I would recommend running the test suite via `rspec` first in order to identify any possible issues.

-Running the app like this will send a text message to your chosen phone number containing the temperature, amount of rain, and UV index at the current time.
-By default this will be for Camden Town, London (because that's where I am), but this can be overridden by passing the COMPLETE HERE.
+When run, the app will be accessible on port 5678 and can receive get requests to '/' in order to simply display a message containing the weather data or post requests (via the Telegram bot API) to '/new-message' in order to respond with the sorted weather data.